aldise/kafdrop-find/README.md

 | format        | f          | Message format.
 "AVRO" for avro message decoding.                                                                                                                                         | `DEFAULT`                                                                                                        | string  |

+### Default parameters

+You can override default parameters in script directly to avoid passing them all the time.

 ### Example

 To lookup for text "my-message-text" in topic "my-cool-kafka-topic" partitions "0", "1", "2" and "3" on Kafdrop server "my-cool-kafdrop-server.com"